jarun/nnn/plugins/README.md

 Each script has a _Description_ section which provides more details on what the script does, if applicable.

 The plugins reside in `${XDG_CONFIG_HOME:-$HOME/.config}/nnn/plugins`.

-When `nnn` executes a plugin, it does the following:
-- Change to the directory where the plugin is to be run (`$PWD` pointing to the active directory)
-- Passes two arguments to the script:
-    1. The hovered file's name
-    2. The working directory (might differ from `$PWD` in case of symlinked paths; non-canonical)
-- Sets the environment variable `NNN_PIPE` used to control `nnn` active directory.

-Plugins can also access the current selections by reading the `.selections` file in the config directory (See the `ndiff` plugin for example).

 #### Controlling `nnn`'s active directory
 `nnn` provides a mechanism for plugins to control its active directory.